ChefMooon/chefmooon.github.io/minecraft-mod/breezebounce/wiki/1.21.1/block-details.md

 - Stairs, Slabs, and Posts can be waterlogged

 **Double Bounce**
-If a sneaking player falls from a height of 2.8 blocks or more onto a non-inflated Bounce Block, the block—along with any connected within a 1-block radius—will become 'Inflated' for a short duration (4 seconds / 80 ticks)
+If a sneaking player falls from a height of 2.8 blocks or more onto a non-inflated Bounce Block, the block along with any connected within a 1-block radius will become 'Inflated' for a short duration (4 seconds / 80 ticks).
+Entities on affected blocks bounce upward immediately.

 Double Bounce Activation Details
 - Player is sneaking